kawayifork/litematica-Material-List-Oragnize/README.md

 # litematica Material List Oragnize
 A simple tool for oragnizing litematica material list.
-Can wirk with 1.16 new blocks.
+Can work with 1.16 new blocks.

 Supported Browsers
 --